polyswarmer/documentation/_i18n/en/_docs/testing-linux.md

 ```bash
 $ docker-compose -f base.yml -f tutorial0.yml up --no-deps ambassador
 ```
-TODO: do we want to use scale in above?

-TODO: do we want to run microengine with `--testing 2`?

 Take a look at the logs from all three terminal windows - you should see your Microengine responding to the Ambassador's Bounties!